-6. Where, in relation to a relevant plant protection product which is an approved pesticide, it has been decided under Article 6 that any of its relevant active substances should not be included in Annex I, the Secretary of State shall notify the pesticide approval holder of that decision and shall take the action described in paragraph 9(1) below.
+6. Where, in relation to a relevant plant protection product which is an approved pesticide, it has been decided under Article 6 that any of its relevant active substances should not be included in Annex I, the Scottish Ministers shall notify the pesticide approval holder of that decision and shall take the action described in paragraph 9(1) below.

-Effect of a decision to include active substances in Annex I on relevant plant protection products which are approved pesticides
+Effect of a decision to include active substances in Annex I on relevant plant protection products which are approved pesticides determine and notify to the pesticide approval holder, provide information to the Scottish Ministers to show:

-- 7. (1) Where, in relation to any relevant plant protection product which is an approved pesticide, it has been decided under Article 6 that its relevant active substances should be included in Annex I, the Secretary of State shall notify the pesticide approval holder of that fact and the pesticide approval holder shall, within such period as the Secretary of State may reasonably determine and notify to the pesticide approval holder, provide information to the Secretary of State to show: - (a) that the relevant active substances contained in the plant protection product comply with the conditions of Annex I inclusion; and - (b) that he has access to a dossier satisfying the requirements of Annex II. - (2) After having submitted to the Secretary of State the information required under paragraph (1) above, the pesticide approval holder may continue to place on the market and use the relevant plant protection product until such time as the Secretary of State notifies him of her decision that she is or is not satisfied that the information provided shows that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II. - (3) Where the pesticide approval holder fails to provide adequate information to enable the Secretary of State to reach a decision, the Secretary of State shall notify him of that failure and the pesticide approval holder shall, within such reasonable period as may be specified in the notification, submit further information to the Secretary of State to enable her to reach a decision. - (4) Where the Secretary of State decides that the information provided under paragraph (1) above fails to show that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II she shall take the action described in paragraph 9(1) below. - 8.
-(1) Where the Secretary of State has determined that the information provided by the approval holder under paragraph 7 above shows that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II she shall notify the pesticide approval holder of that fact and the pesticide approval holder shall, within such period as the Secretary of State may reasonably determine and notify to the pesticide approval holder, make an application for an approval of the relevant plant protection product under regulation 5. - (2) The pesticide approval shall continue to have effect until such time as the Secretary of State notifies the approval holder of her decision to grant or refuse an approval under regulation 5. - (3) Where the pesticide approval holder fails to provide adequate information to enable the Secretary of State to consider the application, the Secretary of State shall notify him of that failure and the pesticide approval holder shall, within such reasonable period as may be specified in the notification, submit further information to the Secretary of State to enable her to consider the application.
+7.-(1) Where, in relation to any relevant plant protection product which is an approved pesticide, it has been decided under Article 6 that its relevant active substances should be included in Annex I, the Scottish Ministers shall notify the pesticide approval holder of that fact and the pesticide approval holder shall, within such period as the Scottish Ministers may reasonably

+- (a) that the relevant active substances contained in the plant protection product comply with the conditions of Annex I inclusion; and - (b) that the pesticide approval holder has access to a dossier satisfying the requirements of Annex II. - (2) After having submitted to the Scottish Ministers the information required under paragraph (1) above, the pesticide approval holder may continue to place on the market and use the relevant plant protection product until such time as the Scottish Ministers notify the pesticide approval holder of their decision that they are or are not satisfied that the information provided shows that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II. - (3) Where the pesticide approval holder fails to provide adequate information to enable the Scottish Ministers to reach a decision, the Scottish Ministers shall notify the pesticide approval holder of that failure and the pesticide approval holder shall, within such reasonable period as may be specified in the notification, submit further information to the Scottish Ministers to enable them to reach a decision. - (4) Where the Scottish Ministers decide that the information provided under paragraph (1) above fails to show that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II they shall take the action described in paragraph 9(1) below. - 8.-(1) Where the Scottish Ministers have determined that the information provided by the approval holder under paragraph 7 above shows that the relevant active substances comply with the conditions of Annex I inclusion and that the approval holder has access to a dossier satisfying the requirements of Annex II they shall notify the pesticide approval holder of that fact and the pesticide approval holder shall, within such period as the Scottish Ministers may reasonably determine and notify to the pesticide approval holder, make an application for an approval of the relevant plant protection product under regulation 5. - (2) The pesticide approval shall continue to have effect until such time as the Scottish Ministers notify the approval holder of their decision to grant or refuse an approval under regulation 5. - (3) Where the pesticide approval holder fails to provide adequate information to enable the Scottish Ministers to consider the application, the Scottish Ministers shall notify the pesticide approval holder of that failure and the pesticide approval holder shall, within such reasonable period as may be specified in the notification, submit further information to the Scottish Ministers to enable them to consider the application.